byteworksinc/ORCA-C/Debugger.md

     $00 Displacement to the end of the table
     --- repeat for each variable
     | $02 Pointer to the next variable name.
-The name is stored in Pascal string format.
+The name is stored in P-string format.
     | $06 Pointer to the variable's value.
 If the variable is an array, then this points to the first element.
     | $0a Address flag;  0 -> direct page, 1 -> long address
     | $0b Format of value; see table A-2